midoyondaime/Piscine_42/Shell 00/ex09/ReadMe.md

 # ReadMe

-Using the command *file* with the option *-m* referring to mafic file.
+Using the command *file* with the option *-m* referring to magic file.

 ```bash
 file -m ft_magic testfile.bin